Therapy Content Marketing FAQs.

 Can GrowthSpurt Strategies support short-form and long-form content strategies?

 Absolutely.
-We work closely with clients to underline their online audience’s search behaviors and any external factors that may influence their decisions.
-This includes creating an ideal client or student profile, followed by content in the format best appropriate for search and social appearances: text, audio, video, image, or cross-media.
+We work closely with practice owners to underline their online audience’s search behaviors and any external factors that may influence their decisions.
+This includes creating an ideal client profile, followed by content in the format best appropriate for search and social appearances: text, audio, video, image, or cross-media.

-Common content we product include: email newsletters, blog articles, podcast episodes, short-form video (reels, shorts, stories), long-form video (webinars, explainers, testimonials, how-tos), social media posts, ebooks, press releases, website copy, and landing pages, among others.
+Popular content we produce for practices include: nurture email newsletters, website content blog articles, social media posts and videos, downloadable ebooks, worksheets, press releases, and advertising landing pages, among others.

-How can I be more intentional in the way I use social media to market my business online?
+How can I be more intentional in the way I use social media to market my private practice online?

-The key to understanding your potential impact and success on social media apps is to understand whether your target audience is even active on the app and the issues and concerns they face.
+The key to understanding your potential impact and success on social media apps is to understand whether your ideal client is active on the app and the issues and concerns they face.

-We always recommend building a content marketing strategy that digs into the research behind your target markets, their industries, marketplace behaviors, and interests.
-Then you can build content to publish on the apps in the formats they require with the confidence your efforts will bear fruit.
+We always recommend building a therapy content marketing strategy that digs into the research behind your target niche communities, their industries, marketplace behaviors, and interests.
+Then you can build content to publish on the social apps in the formats they require with the confidence your efforts will bear fruit.

 Read how to optimize your social media posts here.